Apparently there is a statute of limitations on draft status.

 As is typically the case, wide receiver was one of the more popular positions in the draft.
 The position, by design, gets younger.
 Older players get phased out, and it gets tougher for the older players, no matter their credentials, to land jobs.
 This season could see the forced ending of some once-promising wide receiver careers.

-"You can't make 'em understand the concept (of roster synergy)," said an NFL general manager who has been contacted by agents for several free agent wideouts, over the weekend.
-"The agent will say, like, 'Well, he'd be in your top five, right?'
+"You can't make ‘em understand the concept (of roster synergy)," said an NFL general manager who has been contacted by agents for several free agent wideouts.
+"The agent will say, like, ‘Well, he'd be in your top five, right?'
 Yeah, from a pure pass-catching standpoint, he probably would be.
 But how many teams put five wide receivers on the field at a time?
 There are slots to fill and most of these (wideouts) can't fill the wide receiver spots."

 It might be a comedown, especially given the ego of the position, but it's true.

 Vikings see internal problemsThe Minnesota Vikings can blame others and even teammates for their problems, but they realize it’s put-up-or-shut-up time.